kokkos/kokkos.github.io/content/blog/2026-03-KUG-report.md

 In [multi-GPU radiative transport work integrated into OpenFOAM](https://youtu.be/FdE_RxQyxDY), [Nicolas Tricard](https://nick-jt.github.io/) described improvements for both performance and scalability by grouping rays and using ArborX for spatial searches; speedups of approximately 400× over serial and 10× over OpenMP were reported.

-In [high-order CFD](https://youtu.be/FQIFJLaaqaY), batching was presented by [Sana Nazir](https://sananazir.github.io/) as a key technique to improve GPU performance, and the importance of evaluating the performance of the complete solver (not only individual kernels) was emphasized.
+In [high-order CFD](https://youtu.be/FQIFJLaaqaY), batching was presented by [Sana Nazir](https://sananazir.github.io/) as a key technique to improve GPU performance.
+Furthermore, the importance of evaluating the performance of the complete solver (not only individual kernels) was emphasized.

 For [Particle Systems with CabanaPD](https://youtu.be/I6vHFeMK2HA), [Sam Reeve](https://hpsf2026.sched.com/speaker/reevest2) reported that a multimaterial extension is now usable and that performance on MI250 GPUs remained reasonable even with conditional logic in the main kernel path.

 Several presentations centered on ecosystem libraries and portability challenges encountered in practice.

-[Ramzi Messahel](https://hpsf2026.sched.com/speaker/ramzi.messahel) gave a talk on [a portable mesh interpolation library described using ArborX](https://youtu.be/UNFvSxrhdzE) for neighbor searches while implementing interpolation separately, and outlined a migration away from Eigen toward Kokkos-Kernels due to incomplete GPU support in Eigen.
-The project is planned to be open-sourced.
+[Ramzi Messahel](https://hpsf2026.sched.com/speaker/ramzi.messahel) gave a talk on [a portable mesh interpolation library described using ArborX](https://youtu.be/UNFvSxrhdzE) for neighbor searches while implementing interpolation outside of ArborX.
+The talk also outlined the migration away from Eigen toward Kokkos-Kernels due to incomplete GPU support in Eigen.

 Memory management was also a topic: [Kristi Belcher](https://hpsf2026.sched.com/speaker/belcher6) spoke on [UmpireSpace](https://youtu.be/BT_Mvugd1ug): She showed an experimental implementation of Umpire as a Kokkos memory space.